ianyang18/UCB-Yelp_Maps/README.md

 # Introduction

-A visualization of restaurant ratings using machine learning and the Yelp academic dataset.
+A visualization of restaurant ratings using machine learning and the Yelp academic dataset.<br/>
 In this visualization, Berkeley is segmented into regions, where each region is shaded by the predicted rating of the closest restaurant (yellow is 5 stars, blue is 1 star).
 And each dot represents a restaurant.
 The color of the dot is determined by the restaurant's location.

-# Usage
+# Command
 ` python3 recommend.py -u Thaside -k 2 -p -q Sandwiches `

 Arguments:<br/>